 There’s no shortage of content about marketing to Chinese millennials.
 As post-90s consumers replace those from the 70s and 80s as the big prize demographic, brands are starting to see how old ways of advertising aren’t just ineffective, but counterproductive.

 Leveraging these characteristics, however, is not as simple as recognizing them.
-Luckily, we can glean a few actionable lessons from successful marketing campaigns in China that have targeted millennials.
+Luckily, we can glean a few actionable lessons from brands successfully marketing to Chinese millennials.

 How do Chinese millennials view consumption and money?